-Observability, monitoring and alerting services offered by SAP Cloud Platform – Part 1
+Observability, monitoring and alerting services offered by SAP Business Technology Platform – Part 1

 I’ve have been a developer with SAP for many years right from the SAP ECC times and quite overwhelmed by the amount of services it offers for application monitoring.
-Recently SAP came up with the Cloud Application Programming Model(CAP) which aims to ease the pain of developers trying to develop a cloud business application or microservices in SAP Cloud Platform.
-SAP also comes up with a set of services that helps to monitor the applications deployed in SAP Cloud Platform.
+Recently SAP came up with the Cloud Application Programming Model(CAP) which aims to ease the pain of developers trying to develop a cloud business application or microservices in SAP Business Technology Platform .
+SAP also comes up with a set of services that helps to monitor the applications deployed in SAP Business Technology Platform.
 These are called Observability services.

 Observability services doesn’t provide only monitoring.
 It also provides the flexibility of alerting and insights about the app that is running on the platform or a server.
 If a particular app has performance issues while running on a platform, The observability services will help you know where the issue is, and let the stakeholders resolve them.
 If the app performs well, then also these services provide good insights why the app performs very well in a production environment which helps the stakeholders to document the best practices followed and share it across multiple teams.

 Make informed decisions